lfrer/dsse_roles/README.md

 size (20×20 to 40×40), drone count (2, 4, or 6), and the dispersion of the
 target probability map.

-Models are trained with PPO (RLlib, old API stack) and evaluated on metrics such as success rate, time to find, search efficiency, and role-specific diagnostics (e.g. marginal role entropy, co-occupancy, and behavioral divergence between roles).
+Models are trained with PPO and evaluated on metrics such as success rate, time to find, search efficiency, and role-specific diagnostics (e.g. marginal role entropy, co-occupancy, and behavioral divergence between roles).